SolarArbiter/workshop/data_access_control.md

 ## View the data available to Utility X
 Log in to the dashboard as Utility X and follow the _Sites_ link to view the list of sites available to you.
-Here you should see a site 'Power Plant X' provided by 'Utility X'.
+Filter out reference data by clicking on the "Provider" header of the table and unchecking the "Reference" box.
+You should see the sites 'Power Plant X' provided by Utility X and 'Weather Station' provided by Organization 1.

-Click on the site and view its observations and forecasts.
-You will notice that all observations are provided by Utility X, but there are two hour ahead AC power forecasts one provided by each forecaster.
+Click on Power Plant X and view its observations and forecasts.
+You will notice that all observations are provided by Utility X. There should be one hour ahead AC Power forecast provided by each forecaster.
+Utility X has been assigned a role from either organization granting the user permission to view these forecasts.

+Return to the sites page and click on Weather Station.
+You should only see observations and no forecasts at this site.
+Both Forecasters have created forecasts at this site, but have not given Utility X access to view them.

 ## View the roles and permissions of Utility X
 Follow the steps to view the roles of the 'Utility X' user.